 I’m all for children having fun with nature, but I don’t want to be held responsible for a child eating a live frog.

-It started the other day, when it explained that many parents volunteer at the village school.
+It started the other day, when it was explained to me that many parents volunteer at the village school.
 Once a week, in each class, four volunteering parents go into school and give up an hour of their day to run activities with the kids.
 Other times parents give talks on their professions, or people who speak different languages go in and allow the children to ask them questions.

 I lead the activity by the only method I could think of.
 I scrambled around in the dirt with excessive enthusiasm, picking flowers, tearing off leaves and catching ants, spiders and a single, beguiled frog.

-In England I couldn’t have done it.
+In England, I couldn’t have done it.
 We have rules back home.
 Us English are seen as very frightened people on the subject of child protection.
 A lesson I learnt the first time I was in Spain.

 However, here there is a different feeling about who owns the school, the families of the village have taken responsibility for making the place theirs.
-There are three classes of 5-year-olds, because the parents demanded it.
+There are three classes of five-year-olds, because the parents demanded it.
 There are parents (and extras like me) who partake in maintenance work, planning, teaching and catching frogs.

 Education is not just a system, but a community effort.